 1. Massage your hair with oil

 You could go for castor oil, coconut oil or amla oil and gently massage it.
-Tru Hair features a range of hair oils that you can include in your pre and post Holi hair care regime.
+Tru Hair features a range of organic hair oils that you can include in your pre and post Holi hair care regime.
 You can try out Tru Hair’s Enriching Castor Hair Oil that has some excellent nourishing properties.
 Tru Hair Castor Hair Oil contains japa pushpa, coconut oil, cottonseed oil, amla, castor oil and rosemary oil and is perfectly suited for those looking to give their lustrous locks extra nourishment.

 2. Gently wash your hair with a good shampoo and conditioner

 Once you are done playing holi, don’t just wash your hair with a regular shampoo.
 Rinse off colours from your hair with a gentle shampoo followed with a smoothing conditioner.

 Organic shampoos made from natural ingredients are gentle on the hair.
 Aloe-vera and tea-tree oil are good natural shampoo ingredients to choose from.
 You can use Tru Hair’s Tea Tree Shampoo and Conditioner.
 Ideal for use on color damaged hair, Tru Hair’s Tea Tree shampoo and conditioner thoroughly yet gently clean and purify hair without stripping its natural shine, thanks to a nourishing blend of tea tree and aloe vera.
 Natural and ayurvedic, this nourishing blend has the ability to fight and prevent fungal infections when coming into contact with the chemical-laden colours of Holi.

 3. Use a hair mask to restore the natural balance of hair